Merry Christmas Aubrey Flint

-Merry Christmas Aubrey Flint is an upcoming British christmas comedy film directed by Jack Spring, and featuring an ensemble cast including John Bradley, Celia Imrie, Richard E. Grant, Adjoa Andoh, Sophia Di Martino, Adrian Rawlins, Karl Pilkington, Clive Warren and Kiell Smith-Bynoe.
+Merry Christmas Aubrey Flint is an upcoming British Christmas comedy film directed by Jack Spring, and featuring an ensemble cast including John Bradley, Celia Imrie, Richard E. Grant, Adjoa Andoh, Sophia Di Martino, Adrian Rawlins, Karl Pilkington, and Kiell Smith-Bynoe.
+It is released on 6 November 2026.

 Premise

 An amateur production of A Christmas Carol at a retirement home is reluctantly directed by reclusive man on community service.